AZ Tax Credits

 When you donate to organizations that provide assistance to qualifying charitable organizations, qualifying foster care organizations, public and private schools, and the Arizona Military Family Relief Fund, you can receive a dollar-for-dollar tax credit on your Arizona state return.
 Below are descriptions of the various tax credits and links to qualifying organizations.
-The only change for 2020 was a small increase to the private school donation limits.
+The only change for the 2020 tax credit was a small increase to the private school donation limits.

 - Qualifying Charitable Organization (QCO) Tax Credit.* The QCO doubles the allowable amount of what formerly was known as the Charitable Tax Credit.
 Extended to the 2019 tax year, the QCO single or head-of-household credit is up to $400; for those filing jointly, it is up to $800.
 Like its predecessor, the QCO supports organizations providing assistance to Arizona residents that are low income, chronically ill or have physically disabled children.
 Click here for a complete list of qualifying organizations.
 If you need a recommendation, we support the Central Arizona Dental Society Foundation.
 It provides free dental care for those that cannot afford it.